Love, Obligation, and the Limits of Care

 Hospice teams help separate the two.

-Love responds to what is happening now.
+Love responds to what is needed now.

 Why Families Equate Love with Suffering